CodeNegar/url-shortener/readme.md

 php artisan migrate
 php artisan serve
 ```
+## Deployment to AWS
+This project comes with a basic Dockerfile which makes it easy to deploy.
+Zip everything and upload it to AWS Elastic Beanstalk with Docker as the platform.
+The process can be automated in CI/CD pipeline.

 ## Setting up characters for short URL IDs
 By default short URLs IDs will be chosen from the following list: